mmgen/mmgen-wallet/README.md

 - **[Transaction autosigning][X]:** This feature puts your offline signing machine into “hands-off” mode, allowing you to transact directly from cold storage securely and conveniently.
-Additional LED signaling support is provided for RPi and Armbian-based boards.
+Additional LED signaling support is provided for Raspbian and Armbian platforms.
 - **[Password generation][G]:** MMGen can be used to generate and manage your online passwords.
 Passwords are identified by arbitrarily chosen strings like “alice@github” or “bob@reddit”.